andybeckmann/Code_Challenge/README.md

  * A022 - LeetCode 1464 - Return max product of two items in arr ------ ;lc-max-prod
  * A023 - LeetCode 1431 - Return largest increase by distribution ----- ;lc-extra-candy
  * A024 - LeetCode 1748 - Return sum of unique elements in array ------ ;lc-sum-unique
- * A025 - LeetCode 0122 - Return best time to buy stock in array ------ ;lc-time-to-buy-2
+ * A025 - LeetCode 0121 - Return best time to buy stock in array ------ ;lc-time-to-buy-stock-1
+ * A026 - LeetCode 0122 - Return max profit of stock prices in array -- ;lc-time-to-buy-stock-2
  *
  * -- TREE --
  *
- * A026 - LeetCode 0671 - Return second lowest val in tree w DFS ------ ;lc-sec-low-val-dfs
+ * A027 - LeetCode 0671 - Return second lowest val in tree w DFS ------ ;lc-sec-low-val-dfs
- * A027 - LeetCode 0671 - Return second lowest val in tree w BFS ------ ;lc-sec-low-val-bfs
+ * A028 - LeetCode 0671 - Return second lowest val in tree w BFS ------ ;lc-sec-low-val-bfs
- * A028 - LeetCode 0617 - Return result of merging binary trees ------- ;lc-merge-trees
+ * A029 - LeetCode 0617 - Return result of merging binary trees ------- ;lc-merge-trees
  *
  */